-Pay Up: Higher Wages Don’t Kill Jobs
+Pay Up: A Minimum Wage Increase Won’t Kill Jobs

 There has been a major push for an increased minimum wage nationwide, as the cost of living has grown greatly while income has stagnated.
 The effort has been embraced by worker’s rights advocates and labor groups, and met with great hostility by most of the business community.
 Even president Obama has come out in favor of raising the federal minimum wage, which currently sits at $7.25 per hour, up to $10.10.
 This too has been met with clamoring and fear-mongering from most of the conservative wing, who claims that any increases in wages will destroy jobs and wreck the economy.

-According to a new study from The Center for Economic and Policy Research, that hypothesis has been debunked.
+According to a study from The Center for Economic and Policy Research, that hypothesis has been debunked.